 Health Issues That Cause Dark Circles

 While the causes so far mentioned are quite common, they’re mostly harmless and are diagnosed easily.
 Generally, dark circles or under-eye bags are aesthetic in nature and shouldn’t warrant much concern.
-When you need to be worried is if an
+When you need to be worried is if an underlying health issue is making you look so.
+If skin discoloration or puffiness under your eyes persists at any point in time or if it worsens with the passage of time, you’d do well to seek professional medical help at the earliest.

 One of the most common causes of inexplicable dark circles around your eyes is iron deficiency or anemia!
 When you have low levels of iron in your system, hemoglobin — the pigment that carries oxygen to your body cells — can get broken down more easily.
 This results in poor oxygenation in your body tissues, thereby making the skin below your eyes appear dark or bruised.1